 No varroa strips will be required in the beehive unless you have massive varroa mite re-invasion issues from nearby colonies.

-Caging the queens in first week of April and releasing in last week of July worked very well on some trial beehives in the Nelson region in 2023.
-(NZ)
+Caging the queens in the first week of April and releasing in the last week of July worked very well on some trial beehives in the Nelson region in 2023.

-When the queens are released, the hive can be vaporized with OA so that if there are any varroa mites present, they are virtually all killed.
+When the queens are released, the hive can be vaporised with Oxalic Acid so that if there are any varroa mites present, they are virtually all killed.

 Example of a cage in a plastic frame secured with SIKA MS bond.